 We all know that throwing too many offers into the mix can hurt your profits.
 It can also damage your brand, adversely affect average order size and even decrease conversions outside of the sales periods by training your customers to wait for an offer.
 Rather than building the perception that they’re getting a bargain, customers may start to believe that you’re overpriced the remainder of the time.

 For most of us, the answer lies in striking the right promotional balance.
-Some offers are just the price of entry: Free shipping on orders above a certain minimum and at least 10 percent off to join a mailing list.
+Some offers are just the price of entry: Free shipping on orders above a certain minimum and at least 10 percent off in exchange for a customer joining your mailing list.
 But if you’re approaching the Kohl’s or Bed, Bath & Beyond weekly promotional cadence, it may be time to look for alternatives.
 Or, as my colleague is fond of saying, get your customers off the discount drug.

-Below are some promotion ideas for retail stores that don’t rely on heavy discounting to improve sales performance and won’t directly impact your profit.
+Below are some retail promotion ideas that don’t rely on heavy discounting to improve sales performance and won’t directly impact your profit.

-Match Sales Ideas to Your Retail Brand Strategy
+Match Creative Retail Sales Ideas to Your Brand Strategy

 Your brand and what you stand for can be the starting point as you brainstorm ideas to increase sales in your retail store.
 Consider these examples: